Blog | Entrepreneurship

 We should always be moving forward with our goals and financial education, but prudent people also plan, and they do so with the help of advisors.
 As the old proverb goes, “Without counsel plans fail, but with many advisors they succeed.”

-Each year, Kim and I sit down and plan out our financial goals for the upcoming year.
-We then plan out the steps and timelines for those goals to break them down into measurable steps for success, and finally, we meet with our advisors to get their feedback and wisdom.
+Each year, Robert and Kim sit down and plan out their financial goals for the upcoming year.
+Then, they plan out the steps and timelines for those goals to break them down into measurable steps for success.
+Finally, they meet with their advisors to get their feedback and wisdom.

 Why am I doing this?

 Of all the questions listed here, “why” might be the most important.
-When I was in school, teachers hated the “why” question.
+You may recall being in school, and teachers hating the “why” question.
 Often this is because they didn’t have an answer.
-They were so busy telling us what to do that they rarely understood why.
+They were so busy telling students what to do that they rarely understood why.
 Such is the power of entrenched systems of thought.

 The most successful people are mavericks who aren’t afraid to ask why, especially when everyone thinks it’s obvious.